-This section describes services available to military personnel and their spouses who apply for or hold a Delaware professional license.
+This section explains the services available to active military personnel or their spouses who apply for or hold a Delaware professional license.

->

-> Delaware law allows professional licensing boards to consider your military education, training, or experience (METE) when determining whether you qualify for a professional license.
+Delaware law allows professional licensing boards to consider your military education, training, or experience (METE) when determining whether you qualify for a professional license.
 To give credit for the METE, the Board must determine, based on the proof you submit, that your education, training, or experience is substantially equivalent to the licensure requirements in the law and regulations for your profession.
 In addition, you must meet all other licensure requirements, such as passing an examination.
 See 29 Del.
 C. §8735(p)(6).

 Submit a METE request only if you meet all of these conditions:

 For full information, see Request for Consideration of Military Education, Training or Experience.